 Let’s begin with the obvious, all of us at The Borgen Project… are big fans of The Borgen Project.
-Our bias aside, here is a list of 10 of the top global poverty nonprofits:
+Our bias aside, below is a list of 10 of the top global poverty nonprofits and their commendable work.

 1. The Borgen Project – The Borgen Project has taken the plight of the world’s poor to the political level.
 With access to most members of Congress and an advocacy network of volunteers in every state, The Borgen Project is considered one of the most politically influential organizations fighting for the world’s poor.

 2. ONE Campaign – ONE Campaign uses grassroots and advocacy to raise awareness and money to help put a stop to global poverty.
 They mainly focus their attention on those living in impoverished conditions in Africa.

 3. Global Giving – Global Giving is a charity fundraising web site that gives nonprofits from anywhere in the world a chance to raise the money that they need to improve their communities.
 Since 2002, the project has raised $114,889,647 from 392,257 donors and has supported 10,252 projects.